linode/manager/packages/linode-js-sdk/README.md

 ## Installation

-To install the project to your app, run
+To install the project to your app, run:

 ```
 $ npm install linode-js-sdk
 ```

-or with yarn
+or with yarn:

 ```
 $ yarn add linode-js-sdk
 ```

-or with a CDN
+or with a CDN:

 ```js
 <script src="https://unpkg.com/linode-js-sdk/index.js"></script>